ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Creation of new types requires a Standards Action {{RFC8126}}.

+UEIDS are variable length to accommodate the types defined here and new types that may be defined in the future.

-UEIDs are variable length.
-All implementations MUST be able to receive UEIDs that are 33 bytes long (1 type byte and 256 bits).
+All implementations MUST be able to receive UEIDs up to 33 bytes long.
+33 bytes is the longest defined in this document and gives necessary entropy for probabilistic uniqueness.
+See {{UEID-Design}}.

-No UEID longer than 33 bytes SHOULD be sent.
+UEIDs SHOULD NOT be longer than 33 bytes.
+If they are longer, there is no guarantee that a receiver will be able to accept them.

 | Type Byte | Type Name | Specification |
 | 0x01 | RAND | This is a 128, 192 or 256-bit random number generated once and stored in the entity.
 This may be constructed by concatenating enough identifiers to make up an equivalent number of random bits and then feeding the concatenation through a cryptographic hash function.
 It may also be a cryptographic quality random number generated once at the beginning of the life of the entity and stored.
 It MUST NOT be smaller than 128 bits.
 See the length analysis in {{UEID-Design}}. |